NilPointer-Software/bdfd-wiki/src/premium/awaitedReactions.md

 $awaitReactions[<Command name;Reaction>;...]
 ```
 - `command name` - It's the name which will be used inside `$reaction[]` callback.
 - `reaction` - It awaits the given emoji.
-Emoji must be either in unicode or discord emoji id format.
+Emoji must be either in Unicode or in discord emoji id format.